Continuous K-Theory and Cohomology of Rigid Spaces: Admissible Zariski-Riemann spaces

 \begin{defin} Let $(A,\Anod,\pi)$ be a Tate triple (Definition~\ref{tate-ring--defin}).
 Setting $X=\Spec(\Anod)$ and $U=\Spec(A)$, we are in the situation of Definition~\ref{U-admissible_ZR-space--defin}.
 For simplicity we denote

 and call its objects \df{admissible blow-ups}.
 Furthermore, we call the locally ringed space

 the \df{admissible Zariski-Riemann space} associated to the pair $(A,\Anod)$. \end{defin}

-\begin{remark} The admissible Zariski-Riemann space $\skp{A_0}_A$ depends on the choice of the the ring of definition $\Anod$.
+\begin{remark} The admissible Zariski-Riemann space $\skp{A_0}_A$ depends on the choice of the ring of definition $\Anod$.
 However, if $B_0$ is another ring of definition, then also the intersection $C_0 := A_0 \cap B_0$ is.
-Hence we get a span
+Hence we get a cospan